mariohernandez/component-based-development/exercises/4-integrating-components.md

 * While displaying the Speaker node, right-click on it and choose **Inspect** or **Inspect element** from your browser's dialog box

 * If you are looking at the _Elements_ tab within the browser's code inspector, you will see all the markup drupal is printing to render the component.
 In addition, you will notice several lines of green information which normally you don't see.
-The green text is Twig debbuging information which is possible to see when we configured twig debugging in the previous section.
+The green text is Twig debbuging information, which will become really handy to integrate the component.

 * Having access to Twig's debugging information allows us to easily identify which templates Drupal is using to render our content.